bsiever/microbit-webusb/readme.md

 5. Select `Pair Device`
 6. Select the Micro:bit device
 7. Download the code (Blue Download button at the bottom of the window)
+8. See what data looks like with Makecode's existing graphs via the `Console Simulator` or `Console Device` buttons in the simulator.
-8. Unplug/re-plug Micro:bit (to Un-Pair device)
+9. Unplug/re-plug Micro:bit (to Un-Pair device)

 The micro:bit retains it's program until it is explicitly re-programmed or the firmware is upgraded.
 This programming process won't need to be repeated unless a different program is desired (which may be needed to demonstrate different the different ways to annotate graphs)